rehandg/Cybersec_TASK_1/README.md

 8200/tcp closed trivnet1
 8443/tcp open   https-alt

-these were the open ports on my system , by this you can also check for any malcious activity on you sytem
+these were the open/closed ports on my system , you can also check for any malicious activity on you sytem

 PART 2(OPTIONAL):WireShark packet Tracing
-step-1: Open wireshark , click your network option to do the monitering WIFE/EHTERNET and then click the BLUE SHARK FIN icon on top left now the packet tracing has started and now you will get results with TCP (from nmap scanning) this are some packets i captured:
+step-1: Open wireshark , click your network option to do the monitoring WIFI/EHTERNET and then click the BLUE SHARK FIN icon on top left now the packet tracing has started and now you will get results with TCP (from nmap scanning) this are some packets i captured:
 50852	158.289668	192.168.29.42	192.168.1.39	TCP	58	35631 → 443 [SYN] Seq=0 Win=1024 Len=0 MSS=1460
 50853	158.290322	192.168.29.42	192.168.1.51	TCP	58	35629 → 443 [SYN] Seq=0 Win=1024 Len=0 MSS=1460
 50862	158.309672	192.168.29.42	192.168.1.56	TCP	58	35629 → 443 [SYN] Seq=0 Win=1024 Len=0 MSS=1460
-note:this are the packets of NMAP scan request
+note:these are the packets of NMAP's scan request.
 SCREENSHOTS and TEXTFILES ARE UPLOADED IN REPOSITORY